GeoffAWaddington/CSI30Wiki/Navigation-Actions.md

         Channel         NextPage  // Cycles through the list of pages ZoneEnd
 ```

-## PageNameDisplay
-This action can be assigned to a Display widget in order to show the name of the currently active Page.
+Finally, while not a Navigation Action, the PageNameDisplay action can be assigned to a Display widget in order to show the name of the currently active Page.

 ```
 MainDisplay     PageNameDisplay